mvolkmann/blog/src/content-security-policy.md

 CSP keywords are surrounded by single quotes to distinguish them from URL patterns.

-The keywords that can be used in directive values are described in the following table.
+The following table describes the keywords that can be used in directive values.

 | Keyword                    | Description                                                                                                                                                             |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |